What are the Symptoms of Marijuana Withdrawal (with Timeline)

 In most cases once you stub out that final joint it will take anywhere from 1-3 days for withdrawal symptoms to start kicking in, and in general they last for around two weeks.
 This is an important fact to know as otherwise it would be quite easy to imagine you somehow escaped any problems when the first day or two without weed seem relatively normal, only to be hit with symptoms you didn’t expect.
 That is the point when the temptation to resume smoking to avoid the withdrawal symptoms is a real danger.

-Experiences can be different
+Side Effects can be different for your body

-Not everybody who quits weed will feel the serous negative effects of not using it anymore, especially if they were light, very casual smokers, or quit after having cut down gradually beforehand.
+Not everybody who quits weed will feel the serious negative side effects of not using it anymore, especially if they were light, very casual smokers, or quit after having cut down gradually beforehand.
 Experts can’t agree on an exact figure but on average stats suggest at least 50% of habitual users will become addicted, and therefore experience a physical, (and quite possibly an emotional) reaction when they stop using it.

 The effects of quitting can differ dramatically, so the information presented here is a general guide to how someone who quit cold turkey may typically feel during the marijuana withdrawal process.
+Be aware that when you stop smoking weed dramatically, in a cold turkey fashion, the THC will leech from your fatty tissue and make you feel like “something is missing”.
+Side effects can essentially amplify when you choose to detox using this route.
+Read more about the specific withdrawal symptoms below.

 Withdrawal Symptoms after 1-3 days